 - Include one of our top secret 🤫 Facebook post ideas.

 If you want to boost your Facebook engagement, learn how to create fun posts, and build a super social media presence, keep reading!
 We’re going to share all our secrets to designing some of the most engaging posts for your Facebook business page.

 What Are Interactive Posts?

-In short, interactive posts are Facebook posts that get users to engage with your content.
+In short, interactive posts (specifically on Facebook) are Facebook posts that get users to engage with your content.
 Our Facebook feeds are flooded with posts, ads, videos, and articles every day.

 Interactive posts are designed to draw attention and stand out.